John Holland (basketball)

-John Michael Joseph Holland (born November 6, 1988) is an American-born Puerto Rican professional basketball player for Crvena zvezda of the Adriatic League and the EuroLeague.
+John Michael Joseph Holland (born November 6, 1988) is an American-Puerto Rican professional basketball player for Santeros de Aguada of the Baloncesto Superior Nacional (BSN).
 A small forward, he played college basketball for the Boston Terriers and represents the Puerto Rican national team.

 High school career

 Holland attended Fordham Prep where he averaged 16 points, eight rebounds, eight assists and three steals, earning a McDonald's All-American nomination, a CHSAA All-Division naming and All-County honors from the Journal News.
 He also played for Saint Benedict's Prep where he averaged 10 points, six rebounds, six assists, three steals and two blocks per game.

 College career

 Holland played college basketball for Boston University where as a junior in 2009–10, he led the America East Conference in scoring with 19.2 points per game.
 He repeated as scoring champion in 2010–11 after again averaging 19.2 points.
 He was subsequently named America East Conference Men's Basketball Player of the Year and led the Terriers to an NCAA Tournament berth.